Phonographians find many days and many

 Red-Letter Day, it can still be celebrated!

-a Phonographia Red-Letter Day, or a Friend of the Phonograph's Birthday
+an RPM Birthday, a Phonographia Red-Letter Day, or a Friend of the

-Calendar for what happened today related to the phonograph's
+this Day Calendar for what happened today related to the phonograph's

 Walt Disney record that can be used to celebrate un-Phonographia birthdays.